-to the customer experience.
-A high-quality transport product is critical to attracting and retaining customers, and also to meeting broader transport
+The stations, interchanges, trains, and complete travel experience all contribute to and will be integral to the customer experience.
+A high-quality transport product is critical to attracting and retaining customers, and also to meeting broader transport goals.

 Linking communities, schools, hospitals, key destinations and businesses with the new metro network is key in delivering the easy customer experience.